Senior Health

 Fluidity of Care Processes

 Family care is a fluid and dynamic process that transcends geographical boundaries.
 In many cases, older adults and family members providing care move between households and even across different countries.
-Mobility of care receivers takes place fluidly across transnational borders, with older adults spending time with family members in different households and countries.
+Mobility of care receivers takes place fluidly across transitional borders, with older adults spending time with family members in different households and countries.
 Family members themselves may travel within or between cities nationally or internationally to help provide care for aging relatives [2].

 Technology, such as telephones and video calling platforms like Skype, plays a crucial role in facilitating family care across geographical distances.
 Regular telephone contact helps keep family members in touch, share news, and provide emotional support.
 Video calling platforms like Skype allow for a sense of closeness and presence, enabling family members to see each other and share experiences, despite being physically apart.
 Technology serves as a bridge that helps maintain connections and facilitates the flow of care across different locations.